 A social networking site is any website which allows users to create accounts/profiles, form relationships and share information with other users.
 It also includes sites, which have online discussion forums, such as chat rooms or blogs.
-Social media includes, but is not limited to, Facebook, Twitter, Instagram, Snapchat, Tik-Tok, YouTube, House Party and Linked-In.
+Social media includes, but is not limited to, Facebook, Twitter, Instagram, Snapchat, Tik-Tok, YouTube and Linked-In.

 Although our school rules state that students are not able to use their mobile phones in school during the school day, they do have them with them so we are aware that this brings about the potential for safeguarding and bullying incidents to occur through electronic devices while students are at school in our care.